bosonprotocol/boson-protocol-contracts/docs/limit-estimation.md

 This is done in file `scripts/util/estimate-limits.js`.
 Each of the limits must have a setup function which accepts `maxArrayLength`, prepares the environment and returns the invocation details that can be then used when invoking the `methods` during the estimation.

 Invocation details contain
-- `account`: account that calls the method (important if access is restiricted)
+- `account`: account that calls the method (important if access is restricted)
 - `args`: array of arguments that needs to be passed into method
 - `arrayIndex`: index that tells which parameter's length should be varied during the estimation
 - `structField`: if array is part of a struct, specify the field name